Phreshhh/Phreshistant/README.md

 - Nice, clean, oreview design.
 - Privacy focus.
-- From the idea to lunch. (project states)
+- From the idea to launch. (project states)
 - Track your work time each todos and all of project.
 - Get to-dos out of your head and more focus to the present.
 Free your mind!